gnosischain/documentation/docs/specs/bridges/use/alternative-receiver.md

 Since Etherscan does not currently support xDai, we use MyEtherWallet for this example.
 You can also use Nifty Wallet or BlockScout.
 :::

-1. Choose the xDai chain in the browser wallet extension and login to [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet).
+1. Choose the Gnosis Chain in the browser wallet extension and login to [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet).
 2. Initialize the xDai bridge contract interface by putting the bridge contract address `0x7301CFA0e1756B71869E93d4e4Dca5c7d0eb0AA6` and the following JSON in the **`ABI/JSON Interface`** field:

 ```javascript